This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When should I NOT use an ear thermometer?

 - Ear thermometers will give you an incorrect and low reading if there is "wax" in the ear of the person having their temperature checked.
 Before using an ear thermometer at home, have your caregiver check the ears of the person needing their temperature checked.
 People normally have some wax in their ears.
-If there is too much wax to check an ear temperature, caregivers may need to remove some of it.
+If there is too much wax to check an ear temperature, a health professional (nurse, doctor) may need to remove some of it.
 Do not try to remove wax from inside your own or someone else's ears.
 This may damage hearing and cause pain.

 - Do not use an ear thermometer when a person has a sore ear, an ear infection, or if they just had ear surgery.

 There are many kinds of ear thermometers.
 Carefully read the instructions before using your thermometer.
 The following steps may help you use your ear thermometer:

 - Take the thermometer out of its holder.